 In the case of SH 45SW, the community expressed support for efforts that would keep the facility and the area that surrounds it as natural as possible.
 This approach limits hardscaping and landscaping and allows the project team to keep other CSS elements simple and in harmony with the underdeveloped nature of the area.

-An independent environmental compliance manager will be retained to be present during construction and ensure that, upon completion of construction, all Best Management Practices are implemented and function as designed.
+An independent environmental compliance manager has been hired to monitor construction and ensure that, during and upon completion of construction, all Best Management Practices for environmental protection are implemented and function as designed.